 Combined Five-Year B.A./M.A.T.

-A combined Five-Year Art Education Program – Bachelor of Arts (B.A.) and Master of Arts in Teaching (M.A.T.) is designed for students interested in active careers as practicing visual artists and educators.
-Students enrolled in the program will receive a liberal arts education focusing on one of the Art Program concentrations: animation, graphic design, painting/drawing, photography, or sculpture.
+A combined Five-Year Music Education Program – Bachelor of Arts (B.A.) and Master of Arts in Teaching (M.A.T.) is designed for students interested in active careers as practicing musicians and educators.
+Students enrolled in the program will receive a liberal arts education focusing on one of the Music Program concentrations: Composition and Music Technology, Theories and Histories, Performance, or Music Education.
 During the fourth year of the combined program, students will be taking classes toward their M.A.T. degree.

 To successfully transition into the M.A.T. program during their senior year of undergraduate studies, students must take three M.A.T Program classes and complete the following requirements: